Keeping It Simple

 Our cafe serves as a community gathering place for engagement with local writers, speakers and musicians sharing their passions.
 We also offer demonstrations and can speak at your next event.
 Contact us for more information — firstname.lastname@example.org

 Owner & Visionary

-Before opening Tabor Bread, Tissa had 20 years of small-scale, back yard, wood fired baking experience in California.
+Before opening Tabor Bread, Tissa had many years of small-scale, back yard, wood fired baking experience in California.
 Her friend, renowned oven designer/builder Allen Scott, introduced her to the perfect loaf of whole wheat bread, which planted the seed that would grow into Tabor Bread many years later.
 After initially being attracted to Portland as a world-famous Tango destination, Tissa realized that it was the ideal city in which to attempt to re-envision that perfect loaf of bread.
 Our Red Wheat Boule is the result of that vision – an 100% whole-grain loaf made with locally-grown, house-milled grains.

 John, Patty and Nicole, bread bakers extraordinaire